dqops/dqo/docs/command-line-interface/data.md

 ___
 ### **dqo data delete**

-Deletes saved data that meets certain conditions.
+Deletes stored data that matches specified conditions

 **Description**

-Deletes saved data that meets certain conditions.
+Deletes stored data that matches specified conditions.
 Be careful when using this command, as it permanently deletes the selected data and cannot be undone.

 **Command-line synopsis**